gromacs/gromacs/docs/user-guide/mdp-options.rst

    and one should think about what to do with the center of mass motion.

+.. mdp:: pull-coord1-type:

+   .. mdp-value:: umbrella

+      Center of mass pulling using an umbrella potential between the reference group and one or more groups.

+   .. mdp-value:: constraint

+      Center of mass pulling using a constraint between the reference group and one or more groups.
+The setup is identical to the option umbrella, except for the fact that a rigid constraint is applied instead of a harmonic potential.

+   .. mdp-value:: constant-force

+      Center of mass pulling using a linear potential and therefore a constant force.
+For this option there is no reference position and therefore the parameters :mdp:`pull-coord1-init` and
+      :mdp:`pull-coord1-rate` are not used.

+   .. mdp-value:: flat-bottom

+      At distances beyond :mdp:`pull-coord1-init` a harmonic potential is applied, otherwise no potential is applied.

+.. mdp:: pull-coord1-geometry

+   .. mdp-value:: distance

+      Pull along the vector connecting the two groups.
+Components can be selected with :mdp:`pull-coord1-dim`.

+   .. mdp-value:: direction

+      Pull in the direction of :mdp:`pull-coord1-vec`.

+   .. mdp-value:: direction-periodic

+      As :mdp-value:`direction`, but allows the distance to be larger than half the box size.
+With this geometry the box should not be dynamic (*e.g.* no pressure scaling) in the pull dimensions and the pull force is not added to virial.

+   .. mdp-value:: cylinder

+      Designed for pulling with respect to a layer where the reference COM is given by a local cylindrical part of the reference group.
+      The pulling is in the direction of :mdp:`pull-coord1-vec`.
+From the first of the two groups in :mdp:`pull-coord1-groups` a cylinder is selected around the axis going through the COM of the second group with direction :mdp:`pull-coord1-vec` with radius :mdp:`pull-cylinder-r`.
+Weights of the atoms decrease continously to zero as the radial distance goes from 0 to :mdp:`pull-cylinder-r` (mass weighting is also used).
+The radial dependence gives rise to radial forces on both pull groups.
+      Note that the radius should be smaller than half the box size.
+      For tilted cylinders they should be even smaller than half the box size since the distance of an atom in the reference group from the COM of the pull group has both a radial and an axial component.
+This geometry is not supported with constraint pulling.

+.. mdp:: pull-coord1-dim

+   (Y Y Y)
+   With :mdp-value:`pull-coord1-geometry=distance`, only Cartesian components set to Y contribute to the distance.
+Thus setting this to Y Y N results in a distance in the x/y plane.
+With :mdp-value:`pull-print-components=yes`, this option also sets which Cartesian components of the distance are printed to the output files for all geometies.

 .. mdp:: pull-coord1-origin

    (0.0 0.0 0.0)